Why Do French Colleagues Switch to English When You Speak French?

 How long do professionals typically stay at Real French?

 Most professionals book one or two weeks.
 Each week includes 30 hours of personalized instruction, entirely one-on-one with Bernard Henusse.
-Some return for a second stay months later to refine specific skills—for example, after a promotion that changes their professional context.
+Some return for a second stay months later to refine specific skills, for example after a promotion that changes their professional context.
 The phonetic ear training from your first visit is permanent, so return visits build on a solid foundation.

 I already speak French at B2 level.
 Will this still help?

 B2 speakers often benefit the most.
-You have the vocabulary and grammar but your colleagues still switch to English—which means the problem is not your knowledge, it is your sound production.
+You have the vocabulary and grammar but your colleagues still switch to English, which means the problem is not your knowledge, it is your sound production.
 French has 14 distinct vowel sounds and English speakers can only hear about 6 of them.
 Until those missing sounds are trained, your French will sound foreign regardless of your level on paper.

 Can the training be tailored to my specific industry?